carpentries-incubator/geospatial-python/_episodes/08-crop-raster-data.md

 Seeing from the location of the polygons, the crop fields (red) only takes a small part of the raster.
 Therefore before actual processing, we can first crop the raster to our area of interest.
 The `clip_box` function allows one to crop a raster by the min/max of the x and y coordinates.
-Note that we are croping the original image `true_color_image` now, and not the overview image `overview_image`.
+Note that we are cropping the original image `true_color_image` now, and not the overview image `overview_image`.

 ~~~
 # Crop the raster with the bounding box